 - The teacher library cards are valid only at the Northbrook Public Library for one year.

 - Cards allow you to check out materials and place holds on materials for classroom use.
 It will also grant you access to the Library’s eResources.

 - Teacher cards may not be used for Interlibrary Loan or borrowing from other libraries.

 - The principal of the school (Hickory Point, Shabonee, Wood Oaks, Greenbriar, Meadowbrook, Westmoor, Northbrook Jr High, Maple, Wescott, Field, St. Norbert, Sager Solomon Schechter) will provide the Northbrook Public Library with a list of teachers eligible for a Northbrook Teacher Library card.

 - Schools will be responsible for any lost materials if materials cannot be retrieved from the teachers.

-- You must have card in hand or driver’s license when checking out books.
+- You must have your library card in hand or a driver’s license when checking out books.
 You may come in and select their books or they may request a book bag on a specific subject or from a specific list of books

 - Museum Passes cannot be issued on a Teacher Card